MakazhanAlpamys/MakazhanAlpamys/README.md

 **💫 Made with ❤️ by Alpamys Makazhan**

+*⭐ If you like my work, consider starring my repositories!*

-*⭐ Star the repos you like!
-Let's build something amazing together! 🚀*
+*Let's connect and build the future together! 🚀*

 </div>